List of Donkey Kong characters: Funky Kong

+Funky is also a regular on the Donkey Kong Country animated series, where he was voiced by Damon D'Oliveira and speaks with a Jamaican accent.

-Funky resurfaces in Donkey Kong Country: Tropical Freeze as the keeper of the Fly and Buy shops, thus taking over the role of shopkeeper from Cranky Kong, who instead becomes a playable character.
-In the Nintendo Switch enhanced port of Tropical Freeze, Funky also serves as a playable character, headlining the eponymous "Funky Mode" exclusive to that port.
-In Funky Mode, characters can play as Funky Kong, who has extra health and other perks such as double-jumping and standing on spikes without taking damage.
-Players can switch between Donkey Kong and Funky while playing in Funky Mode, but Donkey Kong and his partner will both have added health.
-A save file cannot be changed out of Funky Mode once it has been started.
+Funky resurfaces as a shopkeeper in Donkey Kong Country: Tropical Freeze.
+In the Nintendo Switch version, Funky is a playable character and headlines the eponymous "Funky Mode" exclusive to that port.
+In Funky Mode, Funky Kong has extra health and other perks such as double-jumping and standing on spikes without taking damage.
+Players can switch between Donkey Kong and Funky while playing in Funky Mode.

-Outside of the Donkey Kong games, Funky also appears as an unlockable heavyweight character in Mario Kart Wii.
-He is widely considered to be the best character in the game, due to his speed bonus statistic.
-His next appearance in a Mario game was in Mario Super Sluggers for the Wii, where he was a playable character along with the other Donkey Kong characters.
-Funky uses his surfboard as a bat in the game.
+Funky also appears as an unlockable heavyweight character in Mario Kart Wii, where he was one of the most popular characters to use for online play and world records.
+He was a playable character in Mario Super Sluggers for the Wii.
 In Super Smash Bros.
 Ultimate, he runs a shop in the game's story mode and can be unlocked as a spirit.
 Additionally, he appears as a playable character in Mario Kart Tour and Mario Kart 8 Deluxe as a part of the game's Booster Course Pass.